adrian154/photobox/INSTALLING.md

         * `bucketID`: the bucket's ID
         * `keyID`: the application key's ID
         * `key`: the application key
-* `redditFeedURLs`: OPTIONAL.
-An object where the keys are feed names, and the values are feed URLs.
-See the section about Reddit for more info.
 * `imgurClientID`: OPTIONAL.
 The client ID of your Imgur application.
 Used to process Imgur posts when using Photobox as a Reddit viewer.

 You don't need to provide configuration for any storage engines, but the field must exist and contain a valid object.